 How we Dry Clothes

 Working from home it’s very easy for me to tell you to line dry your clothes outside as much as you can.
 The reality is that if you’re away from home all day you’re basically taking a chance that it won’t rain and you won’t be left with sodden laundry that you have to re-spin when you get home.
 There are a few inventions to help keep laundry outside dry even if it rains.
-You can get a rain cover for rotary lines or a canopy for clothes lines.
+You can get a canopy for clothes lines.
+And now there’s an automated rain cover for clothes lines called Peggy Rain, which is triggered by a rain sensor

 All in all, use a washing line as much as you can, even if it’s only to half-dry your washing and not to worry about the rest of the time.
 If you do get to line dry your clothes outdoors here are some tips

 - windy days are just a good for drying as sunny days